NuGet/Announcements/README.md

 ## Using the Issues list

-Use the [Announcement](https://github.com/nuget/Announcements/labels/Announcement), [Feature](https://github.com/nuget/Announcements/labels/Feature) and [Breaking Change](https://github.com/nuget/Announcements/labels/Breaking%20Change) labels to see what's new and changed.
-Filter by milestone to find announcements or breaking changes for a specific release.
+Use the [Feature](https://github.com/nuget/Announcements/labels/Feature) and [Breaking Change](https://github.com/nuget/Announcements/labels/Breaking%20Change) labels to see what's new and changed.